 • Display Name: Used to refer to the viewer in Manager and in the REST API Sites Directory.
-The display name is not visible to the end user, however, the viewer's ID can be-it can appear in the viewer's URL.
-The ID is based on the display name at the time the viewer is created.
+The display name is not visible to the end user.
+However, the viewer ID is generated by the display name when the viewer is created and can appear in the viewer's URL.

 Changing the display name after the viewer has been created does not change the ID.